13 Harrowing Dead by Daylight Player Count Stats to Hook You in 2022

 10. Dead by Daylight reigns supreme… for now.

-DbD vs Last Year was the topic of many an article couple years ago.
+DbD vs Last Year was the topic of many an article a couple of years ago.
 Last Year is now no longer available on Steam.
 That tells you enough about how alive it is.

 Still, it’s not like the whole industry has given up.
 Hellbent Games is developing VHS, an upcoming title that’s supposed to be the next “DbD killer”.
 We have our doubts, but we can’t wait to see who wins the Dead by Daylight vs VHS fight.